ArturKlauser/gem5-dev/README.md

 The runs that were started with the 'run' commands above are just sample commands that allow you to verify that the build has worked properly.
 In order to actually do something useful with gem5, you'll have to issue your own run commands.
-In order to do that, get into a shell in the build environment and issue the run commands you need:
+To do that, get into a shell in the build environment and issue the run commands you need:
 ```
 # on the host
 docker run --rm -v $GEM5_WORKDIR:/gem5 -it gem5-dev shell